sean-johnston/pico-6502/README.md

 * Hello World program
 * Echo (Echos keystrokes from the terminal)

+### Sound

+You can connect an audio amplifier and speaker to GPIO pin 28 to get a tone.
+To play the note, put the value in location
+$F008 (low byte) and $F009 (High byte).
+The value is 65536 - microseconds for a pulse.

+Example: A (440) is	63264 or 32 (LB) and 247 (HB)

 ### Extended I/O

 I extended the I/O to allow saving and loading to the SD Card, as well as displaying a directory.
 The following are the default I/O addresses.
 The start of theses addresses can be overridden in the roms.txt file.
 The protocol for the extra I/O will be explained later in this document.
 The addresses are as follows: